unixwzrd/oobabooga-macOS/README.md

 ## 19 Jul 2023 - New information on building llama-cpp-python

-INstructions have been updated.
+Instructions have been updated.
 Also, ther were some corerctions as I was rushed getting this done.
 If you find any errors are think or a better way to do things, let me know.

 ## 19 Jul 2023 - NEW llama-cpp-python